 Currently, Windsor ranks as the cheapest city for rental prices in Ontario.
 The average rent for a 1-bedroom apartment is $1,350, which is significantly lower than in cities like Toronto, where the average 1-bedroom rent is upwards of $2,000.

-While rent prices have increased by 13% over the past year, they have remained relatively stable over the past month.
+While rent prices in Windsor have increased by 13% over the past year, though they're now relatively stable month-over-month.
 This could be due to Windsor’s lower cost of living and proximity to the US border, making it an attractive option for renters looking for cheaper alternatives.

 With over 776,000 residents, Hamilton has become a popular destination for those looking for affordable rental options in Ontario.
 Despite the recent rent increases, there are still plenty of cheap rentals available in Hamilton.

 The average rent for a studio apartment in Hamilton is currently $1,238, making it one of the cheapest options for renters in the province.
 In addition, plenty of affordable 1-bedroom and 2-bedroom rentals are available in the city, with an average rent of $1,695 and $2,199, respectively.